AnhadSawhney/TiBasicMath/README.md

 Instructions:
 1. Run the program
-2. Select user input or existing (lagrange) output
+2. Select user input or existing output (only choose existing output if you have just run the lagrange program)
 3. Enter user input if selected (See USER INPUT at bottom)
+4. The output function will be stored in the `Y=` menu

 ### Newsimpl:
 Takes the output of the lagrange program (the function stored in str2) or user input and simplifies it.